 ‘I’m a size 8’

 We had two women in a dressmaking class once and we were all being measured to make a skirt.
-Both ladies bought size 8 clothes and both had great figures!
+Both ladies buy size 8 clothes when they go shopping and both had great figures!
 But one had a 28 inch waist and the other 31 inches!
 How is this possible?
 Well, they bought their clothes from very different shops, as they had different tastes and were about 40 years apart in age.
 The shops in each case weren’t trying to ‘con’ them or ‘trick’ anyone.
-But both women were happy with the size and fit of their clothes, and with the ’size’ the label said.
-Were their clothes actually the same size?
+But both women were happy with the size and fit of their clothes, and with the ‘size’ the label said.
+Were their clothes actually the same size if laid on top of each other?
 Of course not.

 ‘My Monsoon dress’